-Prof. Dr. Thomas Weber
+Prof. Dr. Felicia Meynersen

 Dr. Gerhard Jaiser

 Dr. Jaiser is a DAAD Lektor at the School of Applied Humanities and Languages at the German Jordanian University.
-He is an Assistant Professor as well as a Coordinator of the Master Programme German as a Foreign Language “DaF”.
+He is an Assistant Professor as well as a Coordinator of the Master Program German as a Foreign Language “DaF”.

 Dr. Jaiser was born in 1966 in Stuttgart.
-He studied German Studies and Linguistics and did his PhD in 1998 at the University of Stuttgart about “Carl Maria von Weber als Schriftsteller”.
+He studied German Studies and Linguistics and did his PhD in 1998 at the University of Stuttgart about “Carl Maria von Weber als Writer”.
 He worked at the Foreign Office at the University of Stuttgart from 2001 till 2003.
 He was a DAAD lektor in Jakarta, Indonesia (2003-2009) and in Hanoi, Vitenam (2010-2015) and since 2017 he has been a DAAD lektor in Amman, Jordan.

 Prof. Dr. Oliver Pilz

-His scholarly work centers on the archaeology, art and culture of ancient Greece and Rome.
+His scholarly work centers on the archeology, art and culture of ancient Greece and Rome.
 More specifically, he is interested in Greek iconography, Greek and Roman cults and sanctuaries as well as urbanism.
 Prof. Pilz is currently directing an archaeological field project at Kaulonia in Italy

 Mr. Michael Alszer

 Michael Alszer is a DAAD lecturer at the German Jordanian University (GJU) where he manages the Quality Assurance processes of the “German Language Center” (GLC).